 Students may present research in either of two ways: (1) by submitting a thesis and taking at least 36 course credits and 9 thesis credits, or (2) by submitting two research papers that have been written either independently or for courses or seminars, in which case all 45 minimum credits will be in course credits.

 3. Taking the MA General Examination

-When the language exams have been taken and passed, and the required course work is completed, the student should prepare for the General Examination, which is a written test, consisting of two two-hour exams to be taken in the same week.
-The purpose of this test is to demonstrate the student's general competence, that is, the aforementioned "broad picture" view.
-At the latest during the quarter prior to the exam date, the student should meet with the advisor to discuss exam preparation.
-In preparation for this meeting, the student should compile a list of classes taken and readings completed, so as to give the advisor a good idea of what the student already knows and what needs more work.
+When the required course work is completed, the student should prepare for the General Examination, which is a written test, consisting of two two-hour exams.
+The purpose of this test is to demonstrate the student's general competence, that is, the aforementioned "big picture" view.
+At the latest during the quarter prior to the exam date, the student should meet with the adviser to discuss exam preparation.
+In preparation for this meeting, the student should compile a list of classes taken and readings completed, so as to give the adviser a good idea of what the student already knows and what needs more work.
 On the basis of this information, an effective strategy for exam preparation can be devised.

 The student will take one examination in pre-modern (pre-Meiji) literature, and the other in modern literature.
 These are intended to examine the student's general mastery of the respective areas.
 The student will meet with his or her academic adviser at least one quarter prior to the quarter in which the examination is taken, in order to discuss the student's preparation for the examination.
 In connection with this, the student will usually be asked to compile a list of courses taken and readings during the program of study.